DrewTRG/smart_parking/README.md

 📌 Features

 ✔ Real-time parking status display

 ✔ User-friendly web/mobile frontend UI

 ✔ Backend APIs for parking space data

-✔ Support for sensor or image-based parking detection (if applicable — update this) ✔ Authentication & role-based access (if applicable — update this)
+✔ Support for sensor or image-based parking detection (if applicable — update this)

-Add more features relevant to your implementation here.
+✔ Authentication & role-based access (if applicable — update this)

 🔧 Requirements